 When applying for this position, a cover letter and resume are required.

-This is one year term position with an estimated end date of June 30, 2020, with the possibility of an extension based on funding and performance.
+This is one year term position, with the possibility of an extension based on funding and performance.
 Harvard University will not provide visa sponsorship for this position.

 ***All formal offers made by FAS Human Resources